rusk2ua/hamradiogenai/README.md

 ---

-## 2. The Toolbelt: Curation, Collaborative Workspaces, and Code Editors
+## 2. Curation, Collaborative Workspaces, and Code Editors

 To build our software, we use a curated toolbelt.
 Below is a detailed comparison of the major options on your workbench: